Cozy Peach Kitchen

 It's so easy to make roasted potatoes in the air fryer in just 20 minutes!
 These potatoes are buttery, crispy, and downright delicious.

-If you've ever wanted to roast potatoes but didn't want to wait on them in the oven, this is the recipe for you!
+If you've ever wanted to roast potatoes but didn't want to wait on them in the oven, then air fryer roasted potatoes are for you!
 Roasting potatoes in the air fryer takes half the time as oven-roasted potatoes and results in ultra-silky potatoes with a crispy outside.

 I have to admit that I never thought air fryers were anything special until I started making tofu and roasted potatoes in them.
 Now I make air fryer potatoes at least once, sometimes twice a week!